anmol-fzr/CRCS-admin-portal-/README.md

 ## CRCS Admin Portal - Installation

-You'll need to install Node.js >=v14.16+ (Recommended Version) (NPM comes along with it) and TailAdmin uses **Vite** for frontend tooling, to peform installation and building production version, please follow these steps from below:
+You'll need to install Node.js >=v14.16+ (Recommended Version) (NPM comes along with it) and CRCS Admin Portal uses **Vite** for frontend tooling, to peform installation and building production version, please follow these steps from below:

-- Use terminal and navigate to the project (tailadmin-react) root.
+- Use terminal and navigate to the project (crcs-admin-portal-) root.

 - Then run : <code>npm install</code>